SchoolProjZS2025/SteeleCapstone2025/LongPayloadList.md

 https://www.freecodecamp.org/news/exploiting-cors-guide-to-pentesting/

 ## Cookies
 All cookies should have the following attributes: Secure, HttpOnly, SameSite: lax or strict.

 https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Set-Cookie

+This payload list is an advanced version of the short payload list.
+Please watch the video series before attempting these exploits.
+This list includes malicious input with a lower success rate and, in some cases, require a better understandinng of the vulnerable parameter.

-This payload list will include a diverse set of basic payloads for each attack type with the goal of identifying the vulnerability using the least amount of attempts.
-For a longer list of payloads, see the LongPayloadList document or review the sources below.
-While this payload list was hand selected from my own personal notes(generated over the course of 3 years), most of the payloads can be found in the sources below.
+While this list was curated from select payloads from my own personal notes(generated over the course of 3 years), most of the payloads can be found in the sources below.
+Please see the youtube video series where sources are provided in situations where we use direct content from a third party.

 [https://github.com/swisskyrepo/PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings)